Bismakhalid798/Bismakhalid798/README.md

 ## 👋 About Me

 I'm an AI Engineer with deep expertise in modern software development, deep learning neural networks, and cutting-edge AI systems.
-With a strong record of collaborations with startups and innovation centers around the globe, I specialize in designing, developing, and deploying scalable ML/AI solutions across various domains.
+I specialize in designing, developing, and deploying scalable ML/AI solutions across various domains.

 ---